nigelhorne/Test-Returns/README.md

 # NAME

-Test::Returns - Test::Builder-based validation of Return::Set behavior
+Test::Returns - Verify that a method's output agrees with its specification

 # SYNOPSIS